 THE EFFECT at HORAS FAMILY HOME.

-The extremely low water level of Lake Toba affects the operation of Horas Family Home in the following ways:
+The extremely low water level of Lake Toba affected the operation of Horas Family Home in the following ways:

-We have suspended our Speedboat trips as our speedboat is landed on dry land
+We had suspended our Speedboat trips as our speedboat was landed on dry land

-As the water depth in the lake just in front of Horas Family Home, at the sun deck, is now about 50 cm we advise our guests not to use our diving board for the time being
+As the water depth in the lake just in front of Horas Family Home, at the sun deck, was about 50 cm we advised our guests not to use our diving board.

-We grow kangkung where once was my favorite fishing spot
+We did grow kangkung where once was my favorite fishing spot

-We still manage to keep some 20 cm of water in our fishing pond but we have reduced the fish population drastically
+We still managed to keep some 20 cm of water in our fishing pond but we had to reduce the fish population drastically

-We are now growing paddy at the place where we normally moored our speedboat
+We were growing paddy at the place where we normally moored our speedboat

 HORAS !!!
 HORAS !!!
 HORAS !!!